shussain/vimrc/README.md

 Personal .vimrc and content of .vim directory

 ## Plugins

-Managed via Vundle.
-To install all plugins, do the following:
+Plugins are managed with Vundle.
+In vim do the following:
-* Source the vimrc config file
-* In Vim, enter: PluginInstall
+* To install all plugins, enter: PluginInstall
 * To update plugins, enter: PluginUpdate